Federal Trucking Regulations

 - 14-hour limit – May not drive beyond the 14th consecutive hour after coming on duty following ten consecutive hours off duty.
 Extended off duty time does not extend the 14 hours

-- Rest Breaks – May drive only if 8 hours or less have passed since the end of driver’s last off duty or sleeper-berth period of at least 30 minutes
+- Rest Breaks – May drive only if 8 hours or less have passed since the end of the driver’s last off-duty or sleeper-berth period of at least 30 minutes

 - 60/70-hour limit – May not drive after 60/70 hours on duty in 7/8 consecutive days.
 Also, a driver may restart a 7/8 consecutive day period after taking 34 or more consecutive hours off duty

 While these regulations exist, there are still drivers that ignore these regulations.
 Often this occurs due to drivers being pushed to finish a job quickly by their employers.
 However, another factor not mentioned much is that a driver may have sleep apnea.
 These rules and regulations are in place to provide drivers with adequate rest.
 Driver fatigue can lead to trucking injury accidents.

 To drive an 18-wheeler or commercial vehicle, a driver must obtain proper licensing, referred to as a CDL (commercial driving license).
 This licensing requirement must be met to operate any commercial vehicle legally.
 Failure to drive responsibly can lead to a truck accident.
 This may result in the repeal or suspension of a CDL.
 Drivers must meet specific testing and requirements to obtain a commercial license.
 An example of such conditions is as follows;

 - Be able to read and speak English sufficiently enough to navigate road signs